johnpapa/angular-ngrx-data/docs/faq.md

 * _shared_ state is data that are shared among application components and services.

+In _ngrx_, as in the redux pattern, all stored state is (or should be) _immutable_.
+You never change the properties of objects in the store.
+You replace them with new objects, created through a merge of the previous property values and new property values.

+Arrays are completely replaced with you add, remove, or replace any of their items.

 <a name="rxjs"></a>
 ## What are _RxJS Observables_"

 [RxJS Observables](http://reactivex.io/rxjs/) is a library for programming in a "reactive style".

 Many Angular APIs produce _RxJS Observables_ so programming "reactively" with _Observables_ is familiar to many Angular developers.
 Search the web for many helpful resources on _RxJS_.

 <a name="code-generation"></a>
 ## What's wrong with code generation?